 Deconstruction, building gutting, and separating methods

-The orderly deconstruction of steel and composite structures requires selective separation, low vibration levels, and high control over cut edges. concrete demolition shear open concrete cross-sections in a targeted manner, expose reinforcement and steel components, and reduce load segments for subsequent cold cutting with steel shear, combination shears, or Multi Cutters. hydraulic wedge splitter create controlled split joints without impact and with limited crack propagation in adjacent components—a benefit for sensitive existing structures, in building gutting and in special demolition.
+The orderly deconstruction of steel and composite structures requires selective separation, low vibration levels, and high control over cut edges. concrete demolition shear open concrete cross-sections in a targeted manner, expose reinforcement and steel components, and reduce load segments for subsequent cold cutting with steel shear, combination shears, or Multi Cutters. hydraulic wedge splitter create controlled split joints without impact and with limited crack propagation in adjacent components – a benefit for sensitive existing structures, in building gutting and in special demolition.
 Cutting tool separate tank shells, silos, or pipelines with few sparks, which can be relevant in areas with fire and explosion hazards.
 Such methods fit into the application areas of concrete demolition and special deconstruction, building gutting and cutting, as well as special operations, and support clean construction waste separation of building materials.
+In vibration-sensitive environments and confined spaces, the combination of staged load relief and cold cutting enhances control and reduces secondary damage.

 Selective dismantling for composite and reinforced concrete